By Chris Baldwin

 There could also be some uncertainties on the effectiveness of the Fed's plan to revive the economy.
 It has no doubt given the markets a shot in the arm but there is still unease about the implications of the latest Fed action.

-The U.S. dollar headed for its biggest weekly fall in 24 years on Friday as investors feared the Fed's plan would cheapen the world's reserve currency.
+The dollar edged higher on Friday, but was still on track for its biggest weekly drop in 24 years against a basket of currencies as investors feared the Federal Reserve's plans would hit the value of the currency.

 In another sign the U.S. economy is still deep in recession, jobs data on Thursday showed a record high in the number drawing state unemployment benefits.